fmaymone/timeslot-api/doc/api/v1/users/update_current_user_-_set_user_image_-_new_style.markdown

 # Users API

-## Update current user - set default language
+## Update current user - set user image - new style

 ### PATCH /v1/users

+First a cloudinary signature needs to be fetched by the client from the API.
+After uploading the image to cloudinary the client updates the group with the image information.

+returns 200 and the users data if the image was successfully added or updated

 ### Parameters